Gallery

 indenter head

-One of the marvellous things about the Robus Brinell tester is that it will easily fit in a 'Transit Connect'!
+One of the marvellous things about the Robus Brinell tester is that it will easily fit in the back of a 'Transit Connect'!

 'Big Blue', as we nicknamed it, the largest Brinell hardness tester ever constructed in Britain, leaves Head Office